RikisuT/Youtube-Fluent-Theme/README.md

 You can use Enhancer for Youtube or Tweaks for YouTube extentions to apply this theme.

-All know option drawers have blurred background
+All know option drawers have blurred background.

 This project is taken from a dropped stylish extentions theme called APPLE-TUBE (BIG 2020 UPDATE) https://userstyles.org/styles/175984/apple-tube-big-2020-update

 I have removed several features such as color change to make the css as light on the ram as possible.

-Blur backdrop does not work with Firefox
+Blur backdrop does not work with Firefox.